unionai-oss/pandera/docs/source/index.rst

 .. pandera documentation master file

-A Statistical DataFrame Testing Toolkit
+A Statistical Data Testing Toolkit
 =======================================

-*A dataframe validation library for scientists, engineers, and analysts seeking correctness.*
+*A data validation library for scientists, engineers, and analysts seeking correctness.*